 By Al Cross

-Al Cross edited and managed weekly newspapers before spending 26 years at The (Louisville) Courier-Journal and serving as president of the Society of Professional Journalists.
-Since 2004 he has been director of the Institute for Rural Journalism and Community Issues, based at the University of Kentucky.
-See www.RuralJournalism.org.
+Al Cross edited and managed rural newspapers before covering politics for the Louisville Courier Journal and serving as president of the Society of Professional Journalists.
+He is a professor at the University of Kentucky and directs its Institute for Rural Journalism and Community Issues, which publishes The Rural Blog at http://irjci.blogspot.com.